Chatanga/Girinoscope/README.md

 In fact, since Girino resets its data buffer on each acquisition, you will mostly get zeros.
 The screen captures in the `doc` folder show some cases of such missing data (since the observed signals are periodic, Girino can’t catch more than a period before a trigger occurs).

+**Prescaler parameter**

+The prescaler parameter also suffers some limitations signaled by the UI using the following colors:
+- black if it should work without problem,
+- orange if it won’t work without optimizing the Girino code,
+- red if it won’t work at all (at least, it never did at home).

+The code optimization consists in applying the [advices](doc/girino_optimization.md) given by [womai](http://www.instructables.com/member/womai/) in the [Girino Instructable] (http://www.instructables.com/id/Girino-Fast-Arduino-Oscilloscope/).

 Install
 -------